 Here are just a few reasons why massage benefits you during the summer:

-Sunny days and only a few short months to enjoy them means your muscles are out doing more work than they are used to, and in a short period of time.
+Sunny days and only a few short months to enjoy them mean your muscles are out doing more work than they are used to, and in a short period of time.
 There are tons of opportunities to overwork your muscles; massage can help reduce aches and pains related to sore, strained, or pulled muscles resulting from increased exercise during summer.
 Getting regular massages helps your muscles stay limber, reduces inflammation, and lessens the chance of injury.

 Stress happens regardless of the season.
-With kids at home to entertain, endless plans and vacations, work and bills and the same daily stressors, summer is rough on the body and mind.
+With kids at home to entertain, endless plans and vacations, work and bills, and the same daily stressors, summer is rough on the body and mind.
 If you are feeling especially stressed, even just one massage session will help release tension and give you a chance to relax.